brevzin/cpp_proposals/1938_if_consteval/if-consteval.md

 If the grammar for `if consteval` has _compound-statement_, then the `else` here _cannot_ be associated with the `if consteval`, it must be associated with the outer `if`.
 Rather than that, we want this to a compile error due to the lack of braces around `s1`.

-R0 [@P1938R0] of this paper initially contained only a positive form: `if consteval`.
+R0 to R1: R0 [@P1938R0] of this paper initially contained only a positive form: `if consteval`.
 This paper additionally adds a negated form, `if not consteval`.

 # Introduction